ZHENG-JING-JZ/rails_notes/index.md

 jid = MyWorker.perform_async(variable)
 {% endhighlight%}

+Note: To make any changes on the `perform` method or any other methods which are performed by sidekiq, the sidekiq server should be restarted to make the changes apply.

 `jid` is the job id which is returned by the `perform_async` method.
 It can be used to track the job status.

 {% highlight ruby %}